This isn’t an easy blog for me to write.

 We all need Believers.

-If you would like to join my special Believers Club please get in touch.
-Be part of making history.
+If you would like to join my special club of Believers, become a Patreon.